Adel Hassan Hamad: Lawsuit

 On May 14, 2008 the Daily Times of Pakistan reported that "Salim Mahmud Adam" and "Adel Hasan Hamad" had announced plans to sue the United States government over their detention.

 The article reports that he told the Daily Times that his 2004 Combatant Status Review Tribunal had cleared him of the allegation that he was an "enemy combatant".

 Hassan filed suit against the government and several individuals in federal district court in Seattle in April, 2010.
 His case was bolstered by an affidavit from Colonel Lawrence Wilkerson, a former aide to Secretary of State Colin Powell, who stated that top U.S. officials, including George W. Bush, Dick Cheney, and Donald Rumsfeld, had known that the majority of the detainees initially sent to Guantánamo were innocent, but that the detainees had been kept there for reasons of political expedience.

 Family

-Hamad had daughter who was born after his arrest and who died before his release for lack of medical care.
+Hamad had a daughter who was born after his arrest and who died before his release for lack of medical care.

+Death

+Hamad died in Port Sudan on 6 March 2026 of injuries related to a fall.
+He was 67.